iamariezflores/portfolio-os/README.md

 npx tailwindcss -i ./src/input.css -o ./dist/output.css --watch

 ### Deployment to GH pages
-For now deployment is done manually by copying index.html and output.css to the gh_pages branch.
+For now deployment is done manually by copying index.html and output.css to the gh_pages branch images and additional files and links needs to be adjusted as well.